robustaccounts/robustaccounts.com/README.md

 - Uses `NEXT_PUBLIC_WEBSITE_URL` environment variable for base URL

 Both files are automatically generated at build time and follow the latest Next.js best practices.

+## Notes

+- MDX articles are rendered server-side for performance using `next-mdx-remote` RSC.
+- Leads are stored using a server action in `lib/save-lead.ts`; ensure `DATABASE_URL` is set.
+- Analytics is initialized on the client via Amplitude.
+No analytics run in middleware.

 ## Deploy on Vercel